florinhegedus/learn_js/fundamentals/fundamentals.md

     - add single line comments `//` and multiline comments `/* */`
     - nested comments are not supported
 3. **use strict**
-    - `"use strict;"` placed at the beginning of a file or function
+    - `"use strict"` placed at the beginning of a file or function
     - introduced to enable developers to write js the "modern way", with stricter rules and parsing
     - classes and modules use by default strict mode
     - in console strict mode is disabled by default, use `shift + enter` to input multiple lines